GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 <figure>
 {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/SOTuE2ljC55PaYll1UP1.png",
-  alt="chrome://topics-internal page with Classifier panel selected.", width="800", height="695" %}
+  alt="The chrome://topics-internal page with Classifier panel selected.", width="800", height="695" %}
-  <figcaption>chrome://topics-internal page with Classifier panel selected.</figcaption>
+  <figcaption>The chrome://topics-internal page Classifier panel shows topics selected, hosts visited, and model version and path.</figcaption>
 </figure>

 The current implementation of the Topics API infers topics from hostnames only: not any other part of a URL.